aisha-x/THM/Rooms/SOC Level 1/Security-Information-and-Event-Management/Incident handling with Splunk.md

    - Here we see three external IPs towards which our web server initiates the outbound traffic
 3. Pivot into the destination IPs one by one to see what kind of traffic/communication is being carried out.
    - `index=botsv1 src=192.168.250.70 sourcetype=suricata dest_ip=23.22.63.114`
-   - inspect the url field
+   - Inspect the URL field

   ![image](https://github.com/user-attachments/assets/590a1586-22c9-43ad-8c80-62b438722841)

 4. The URL field shows 2 PHP files and one jpeg file
-   - investigate the jpeg file
+   - Investigate the jpeg file
    - `index=botsv1 url="/poisonivy-is-coming-for-you-batman.jpeg" dest_ip="192.168.250.70" | table _time src dest_ip http.hostname url`

 ## Answer the questions below